Aryo80/MLOPS-MLOps-Continuous_Integration-ML/README.md

 ## Business Issue

 Many businesses today rely on machine learning models to make data-driven decisions and improve various aspects of their operations.
-However, deploying and managing these models in production can be challenging due to several factors:
+However, deploying and managing these models in production can be challenging due to several factors :

 - **Model Drift**: Over time, the data distribution in production environments may change, leading to a degradation in model performance.
 - **Scalability**: As the number of models and their complexity increase, managing them manually becomes impractical.